 A unique hybrid nonprofit organization

-Earth League International is an innovative nonprofit organization that merges the worlds of intelligence, investigations, and conservation in service of wildlife, the environment and the people who protect it.
+Earth League International is an innovative nonprofit organization that merges the worlds of intelligence, investigations, and conservation in service of wildlife, oceans and forests, and the people who protect them.

 At the core of our work are information gathering, analysis, and intelligence production, aimed at supporting the work of law enforcement and government agencies.